Implementing LRU Cache like Building a Lego

 };

-Let's not rush into implementing the get
+Do not rush to implement the get

 and put